The Watering Hole Blog

 Big brother looked around and did a quick risk assessment.
 He shook his head.
 “Not worth it.
 Leave it there.”

-But as I mentioned, I have hung out too long with a ball-obsessed retriever…and now, apparently, have become one myself.
+But as I mentioned, I had hung out too long with a ball-obsessed retriever…and, apparently, had become one myself.

 I shook my head.
 “I think I can do it,” I said, then told him my strategy.